 The Rogue River has both a spring and fall run of Chinook salmon, but it’s the spring run that generates the excitement.
 Both the spring and fall runs are dominated by 4 year old fish.

-The spring run of Chinook salmon begins during the first half of April and runs through May and into June.
+The spring run of Chinook salmon begins as early as the last week of March but usually during the first half of April and runs through May and into June.
 The best fishing usually occurs during late April through mid May and last into June.
 Spring Chinook, unlike their fall cousins spend very little time in tidewater.
 They enter the river as soon as they arrive.
 The high stream flow of spring is the trigger that initiates the upriver migration.
 Some Chinook pause briefly at the head of tidewater while others continue upriver to the spawning grounds.
 The Chinook are reluctant to bite when the water temperature of the river falls below 52 degrees.
 The spring Chinook’s exception to their fall cousin’s behavioral pattern of tidewater acclamation provides anglers with the opportunity to fish for upriver bright salmon whose flesh is at its optimum quality.
 The best fishing for spring Chinook occurs upriver from Elephant Rock.
 Understanding the water conditions is the key to successful fishing.
 Under normal conditions the color of the water is emerald green and the Chinook swim upriver on the inside of the river bends and the slower moving water below gravel bars or deep holes that is 4 to 6 feet deep.
 During low water conditions the water becomes extremely clear and the Chinook seek refuge by swimming in the darker water that is 8 but no more than 10 feed deep.
 When the water is flowing high and is stained or off color the Chinook resume their normal swimming pattern at depths of 4 to 6 feet or shallower.

 The most productive fishing is from anchored boats, but fishing from the bank is almost as good.
 Competition is keen for the best fishing locations.
 Local anglers often monopolize the most productive locations by anchoring on them for several days at a time.
 Most boaters double anchor.
 The primary anchor should be a 40 pound Kedge style anchor.
 Visiting anglers should arrive early to claim a spot at the most productive location.
 Attach a buoy to the anchor line and release the boat from the anchor line when a Chinook is hooked.
 The angler is free to fight the fish returning to the buoyed anchor line once the Chinook has been landed.
 Anglers fishing from the bank use the same tackle and angling methods employed by anglers fishing from boats.
 Of course, the ability to move in a boat is a big advantage.
 Anchor in the shallow water in a manner that positions the boat on the inside of a curve and fish for Chinook salmon from the inside out.
 Fishing with an anchovy rigged with a single treble hook and fished with a tight spin is a local favorite, but fishing with a Rogue Bait Rig and anchovy combination using the G spot spinner blade in gold and green or gold and chartreuse is the most productive.
 The Rogue Bait Rig accounts for most of the spring Chinook caught followed by straight anchovy or a Spin–N–Glo sweetened with salmon roe or with a spinner with a hammered gold back and the front painted with 50/50 green and chartreuse spinner blade.
 Fish these baits with a spreader using a 36 inch leader line and a 12 inch sinker dropper line.
 Use a heavy enough sinker to keep the bait on the bottom but light enough to walk the bait to the desired location.
 Usually, sinkers weighing 2 to 8 ounces are sufficient.
 To be successful present the bait at various depths ranging from 4 to 10 feet depending on water clarity to intercept salmon migrating upriver in the shallow water lane.

 The Rogue River Estuary Jetty is one the most popular locations to fish for returning fall Chinook salmon.
 The Rogue River Estuary is one of Oregon’s smallest deepwater bays and easily becomes overcrowded by anglers trolling for fall Chinook.
-Chinook salmon begin arriving about the first of August with fishable numbers returning the last half of August peaking in September and running into October.
+Chinook salmon begin arriving as early as the last half of July but usually about the first week of August with fishable numbers returning the last half of August peaking in September and running into October.
 The best fishing occurs early in the run from the Highway 101 bridge seaward as the Chinook salmon move into and out of the bay with the tide awaiting the freshets of the seasonal rains.
 During the years with heavy snowmelt runoff originating in the Cascades returning fall Chinook forgo their typical fall migration behavioral pattern and migrate immediately upriver, in some years, as early as July.
 Troll with the incoming tide in the jetty channel along the north jetty from the jetty jaws to the Highway 101 Bridge or with the outgoing tide from the head of tidewater along the north shore towards Jots Resort then seaward to the jetty jaws.
 The entrance to the Port of Gold Beach in the jetty channel is a deep-water hot spot that produces a lot of fish.

 Troll along the north jetty with a plug cut herring, Rogue Bait Rig and anchovy combination or with a rainbow colored spinner with green accents or a spinner with a hammered gold back and the front painted with 50/50 green and chartreuse spinner blade.
 The Rogue Bait Rig is comprised of a G–Spot spinner blade positioned ahead of beads and slip tied–double hooks and is sold complete and ready to fish at local bait and tackle shops.
 Tackle shop operators can advise which of the Rogue Bait Rigs is the most productive.
 The swift current of the Rogue River requires the use of sinkers up to 12 ounces.
 Attach the Rogue Bait Rig to the top leg of the spreader with a beaded chain swivel.
 Bait with an anchovy and you’re ready to fish.